 There has been much recent research on the nature of reasons, rationality, and normativity which cuts across ethics, epistemology, the philosophy of mind, and the theory of agency.
 A question at the heart of that research area is this: What is it to engage in an action or hold an attitude of mind in response to a (set of) reason(s) for one to do so?

 One response to this question which has received a small amount of attention in the literature is the Disjunctive View.
 To get clear on what this view amounts to, we first need to take note of the minimal metaphysical structure of acting or holding an attitude of mind (in general: Φ-ing) for a reason.
 When one Φs for the reason that p, there is a relation of a certain kind that holds between one's Φ-ing and the psychological state which constitutes the appearance of p to one (where, at least typically, this state of mind is a belief that p).
 Call this the rational-motivation relation.
-In good cases, p really is a reason for one to Φ: a fact which speaks in favour of Φ-ing, and one rationally responds to it in Φ-ing.
-In bad cases one fails to Φ in response to the normative reason that p, even though it seems to one exactly as if one has done so.
+In good cases, p is a fact which one treats as a reason for one to Φ, and one rationally responds to it by Φ-ing.
+In bad cases one fails to Φ in response to the fact that p, even though it seems to one exactly as if one has done so.

 With this background in place, the Disjunctive View can be formulated in the following way.
-The view says that we should think of good cases as involving a kind of rational-motivation relation that can be instantiated at all only if there is a normative reason on the scene, of which one is suitably aware.
-We should think of bad cases, by contrast, as involving the instantiation of a quite different kind of rational-motivation relation that requires only the appearance of the relevant normative reason.
+The view says that we should think of good cases as involving a kind of rational-motivation relation that can be instantiated at all only if what one treats as a normative reason is a fact, of which one is suitably aware.
+We should think of bad cases, by contrast, as involving the instantiation of a quite different kind of rational-motivation relation that requires only the appearance of the relevant fact.
 Finally, we should think of the first kind of relation as having theoretical primacy over the second kind of relation.
-The essence of the Disjunctive View is that the very way one is related to one's reason in good cases differs in kind with, and indeed is more fundamental than, the way in which one is related to one's apparent reason in bad cases.
+The essence of the Disjunctive View is that the very way one is related to one's reason in good cases differs in kind from, and is indeed more fundamental than, the way in which one is related to one's apparent reason in bad cases.

 My primary research interest is in developing and defending the Disjunctive View.
-The research questions I have explored, and am currently exploring, in this connection include:
+The research questions I have explored, and am currently exploring, include:

 - Does responding to the normative reason q require knowing that q?